aionnetwork/aion-docs/kernel/api/network.md

 }
 [/block]
 Each code example below retrieves and prints to the standard output the following:

-1. the syncing status,
+1. The syncing status,
-2. the number of active peers, and
+2. The number of active peers, and
-3. if the client is listening for connections.
+3. If the client is listening for connections.

 [block:code]
 {
   "codes": [